 CoolWebSearch is a single name for the entire family of different hijackers that all attempt to redirect users' browser to coolwebsearch.com domain or other related sites.
 CoolWebSearch.com claims that it is not responsible for the hijacking.
 Apparently, that is true.
 The company has an affiliate program and pays its clients for every user redirected to its site.

 Since the pest's creation in 2003, over 100 CoolWebSearch variants emerged which infected 8.2% of computers worldwide.
 Only about 15 of them can be less or more easily removed from the system.
 Others require deep registry editing, searching for and deleting many files and numerous modifications of the infected system.

 Moreover, some CWS parasites are virtually impossible to remove manually.
-They use special techniques that sometimes are more complex than those used in dangerous viruses.
-Even special anti-spyware software is unable to get rid of certain CWS hijackers.
-Spyware professionals say that the most effective way to fight the CWS infection is to restore the Windows registry from unaffected copy or even to erase all the data from hard disk and reinstall the OS.
+They use specialized techniques that sometimes are more complex than those used in dangerous viruses.
+Even special anti-spyware software is unable to get rid of certain Cool Web Search hijackers.
+Spyware experts say that the most effective way to fight the CWS infection is to restore the Windows registry from unaffected copy or even to erase all the data from hard disk and reinstall the OS.

 Here are the symptoms of most common CWS infections: